HighCapable/YukiHookAPI-ProjectBuilder/README.md

 English | [简体中文](https://github.com/HighCapable/YukiHookAPI-ProjectBuilder/blob/master/README-zh-CN.md)

+## Project Migration Notice

+The ultimate goal of this project is to create a new Android Studio/IDEA project template, and then open the project in the corresponding IDE.

+This method is not very elegant and requires the software to be installed on the user's computer.

+Later, I plan to merge this project into the IDEA plugin and integrate it into the new project template function.

+In this way, you can use IDEA to install the plugin to create projects directly using this template, and it is more flexible and scalable.

+After the new project is determined, a link to the new project will be added here.

+At that time, I will terminate the maintenance of this project and recommend that everyone move to the new project.

 ## What's this

 This is an automatic building tool for Xposed Modules using [YukiHookAPI](https://github.com/HighCapable/YuKiHookAPI) as the core.